pymedphys/pymedphys/paper.md

 # Summary

-PyMedPhys is an open-source medical physics Python library built by a community that values and prioritizes code sharing, review, improvement, and peer development.
-The overall goal of PyMedPhys is to provide medical physicists around the world with a free, open-source library of Python applications to simplify and enhance both their research and clinical work.
-It is inspired by the collaborative work of our physics peers in astronomy and the Astropy Project [@astropy].
+PyMedPhys is an open-source medical physics library built for Python by a diverse community that values and prioritizes code sharing, review, continuous improvement, and peer development.
+PyMedPhys aims to simplify and enhance both research and clinical work related to medical physics.
+It is inspired by the Astropy Project [@astropy]; a highly successful collaborative work of our physics peers in astronomy.

 # Statement of need